Support Us

 Giving a child a soft toy to care for has several benefits in a therapeutic setting, including helping to dispel fears and worries and enabling the expression of thoughts and feelings through play (1,2).

 The use of soft toys, such as teddy bears is also reported to be an effective communication and educational tool for children in therapy, helping to increase their understanding of child sexual abuse and its prevention via role-play and demonstration (2).
-The tactile and soothing nature of soft toys can help the children feel safe, identify good and bad touch, and explore different conflicts and problems without limitations (3).
+The tactile and soothing nature of soft toys can help children feel safe, identify good and bad touch, and explore different conflicts and problems without limitations (3).

-Thank you to our sponsor, Austworld
+Thank you to our sponsor, Busy Bees Early Learning

 References